likeajumprope/PhysIO-Live/README.md

 # PhysIO-Live
-Here is where the PhysIO Matlab Livescript demo lives.
+Here is where the futire PhysIO Matlab Livescript demo lives.

 ## How to work with this repository
 1. Clone this repository.